phantomkali/Multi-Agent-Q-A-Assistant/README.md

 Set your OpenAI API key in the script.
 Run the Streamlit app:streamlit run knowledge_assistant.py

-Open the provided URL (e.g., http://localhost:8501) in a browser.
 Enter queries like:
 "What products does TechCorp offer?"
 (RAG)
 "Calculate 2 + 2" (Calculator)